ninoabbate/nrpe-plugins/README.md

 ```
 command[check_snorby]=/usr/lib64/nagios/plugins/check_snorby.sh -i $ARG1$
 ```
-* Create the service check adding the following definition in a .cfg file on `/etc/nagios/conf.d/`
+* Create the service check adding the following definition in a .cfg file on `/etc/nagios/conf.d/` (or where your nagios services definitions are stored)
 ```
 define service{
         use                             service-template